develprr/metamatic-blog/_posts/2018-10-27-using-metamatic-framework-with-react-router.markdown

 }
 {% endhighlight %}

-In the example above, a React app's main class connects to a Metamatic store 'STORE_AUTHORIZATION' from which it obtains an important information, namely, whether the user is loggedIn or not.
+In the example above, a React app's main class connects to a store 'STORE_AUTHORIZATION' from which it obtains an important information, namely, whether the user is loggedIn or not.
 Based on that info, it then renders two exclusive routing strategies.
 One which is for a user that is not logged in and another for someone who is logged in.
 Certainly, for those who are not logged in, it's only meaningful to show a "Log In" view but those who are in will be provided the full scale of navigation urls inside the App.